-Action bars–you’ll quickly run out of space on your one lonely action bar.
-You can increase this to show 2 or more bars as you need them to place your skills.
-Bars are also available on the sides of the screen, which can be handy for healing your party or uncluttering the area around your character.
-You can also use the little up and down arrow function on the right end of the skill bar to navigate bars if you wish.
+Action bars– You’ll quickly run out of space on your one lonely action bar.
+You can add more bottom bars and side bars.
+You can also use the little up and down arrow function on the right end of the skill bar to navigate more bars if you like.

 Social–disable profanity filter.
 Not that I like profanity, but the filter also butchers legitimate words like cockatrice, and this is distracting.

 Display–global UI scale is useful if your interface seems too big and cluttered, or too small to read.
 Around level ten, you might want to track more than 4-5 quests at a time on your screen.
 Here you can also increase the number of quest stickies displayed under the map on your screen.